 How drones benefit the construction process

-Using a drone as a tool, large construction complex projects immediately benefit from 3D and photogrammetry data.
-From estimating, to pre-construction, to construction progress, contractors can use assets such as the RGB and the thermal camera to capture a range of information useful for inspections or construction documentation.
-With many of today’s advanced drone payloads, you can use an RGB camera and infrared camera simultaneously which allows you to see thermal images and the traditional RGB images at the same time.
-Infrared cameras can be used in different ways across construction anywhere from looking at the curing time of concrete, to understanding the whole interior envelope.
+Using a drone as a tool, large complex construction projects immediately benefit from 3D and photogrammetry data.
+From estimating, to pre-construction, to construction progress, contractors can use assets such as RGB and thermal imaging to capture a wide range of information useful for inspections or construction documentation.
+With many of today’s advanced drone payloads, you can use an RGB camera and infrared camera simultaneously, which allows you to see thermal and RGB images at the same time.
+Infrared cameras can be used in different ways across construction, anywhere from looking at the curing time of concrete to understanding the whole exterior envelope.

 The drone inspection process

-Using a drone with a combination of RGB and infrared sensors for roof inspections you get a holistic view of the site.
-This process starts off by setting up a mapped flight, which is flying directly over the site looking straight down, capturing images that will be stitched together which will make one full sitemap at very high resolution.
-The next thing is to run a point-of-interest flight mission looking at something specific on the site and capturing images at an oblique angle say 45 to 30 degrees.
-Which is really helping capture the vertical faces of what you’re shooting.
+Using a drone with a combination of RGB and infrared sensors for roof inspections, you get a holistic view of the project site.
+This process starts by setting up a mapped flight, which is flying directly over the site, looking straight down, and capturing images that will be stitched together, which will make one full sitemap at very high resolution.
+The next thing is to run a point-of-interest flight mission looking at something specific on the site and capturing images at an oblique angle, say 45 to 30 degrees.
+Which helps capture the vertical faces of what you’re shooting.